jessebot/onboardme/ansible/README.md

 - Each role is just a brick of basic logic to loop over with a list.

+- you can find a list of available roles and their fields/values in [ansible_profiles/README.md](ansible/configs/ansible_profiles/README.md)

 ## Flow:

 1. `/profile/0_step.yaml` contains a list of actions of the same type.